octobercms/docs/3.x/extend/cms-components.md

 <a id="oc-injecting-page-assets-with-components"></a>
 ## Injecting Page Assets with Components

 Components can inject assets (CSS and JavaScript files) to pages or layouts they're attached to.
 Use the controller's `addCss` and `addJs` methods to add assets to the CMS controllers.
 It could be done in the component's `onRun` method.
-Please read more details about [injecting assets in the Pages article](../cms/pages.md#oc-injecting-page-assets-programmatically).
-Example:

 ```php
 public function onRun()